 What then hides under the other side of the coin?

-Bad Marital Status and Driving
+Bad Marriages and Driving Habits

 Individuals who have gone through a divorce will sorrowfully inform you how torturous it was.
 What was once a cover from the storm outside the house, becomes the eye of the storm itself.
 Partners’ judgement and thinking become clouded as the conflict becomes a dark cloud that constantly looms overhead.